Skip to main content

 Card declines → VMs suspended

 If the recharge attempt fails (card declined, expired, monthly cap, etc.), running VMs are powered off and flagged as suspended.Important: suspension does not stop billing.
-The cloud provider still charges Suji for the powered-off server (the disk and IP stay reserved), and we pass that cost through to your remaining credit.
+The cloud provider still charges Suji for the powered-off server (the disk and IP stay reserved), and billing continues against your remaining credit.
 Your balance keeps decreasing.The user gets time equal to (remaining balance ÷ hourly rate) to fix the card.

 3